Rishit30G/Personal-Portfolio/Contributing.md

 # Contributing Guidelines

-### Learn how to create Issues, Fork a repo , make changes and ask a maintainer to review and merge
+### Learn how to Fork a repo , make changes and ask a maintainer to review and merge

 ## Creating a Pull Request
 If you want to contribute to other projects on Github.
 How do you do it?<br>